Last updated: April 2026

 There is some evidence that S. boulardii may help suppress Candida overgrowth in the gut.
 It competes with Candida albicans for space and nutrients and may inhibit its adhesion to the intestinal lining.

 The evidence base here is smaller and less definitive than for diarrhoea conditions.
 S. boulardii should not be used as a standalone treatment for systemic Candida infections, and anyone with a diagnosed Candida overgrowth should seek medical advice.
-However, as a supportive measure alongside appropriate treatment, it may offer some benefit.
+As a supportive measure alongside appropriate treatment, it may offer some benefit.

 Post-antibiotic microbiome recovery